giuliocatte/Gamer/README.md

 another AI, or even yourself.

-In full [codingame](https://www.codingame.com) fashion, I wanted players and the "referee" of the game to communicate with sequences strings, so that easily players could be external programs.
+In full [codingame](https://www.codingame.com) fashion, I wanted players and the "referee" of the game to communicate with sequences of strings, so that easily players could be external programs.

 I tried to write most of docstring and comments in english, but